Follow us on

-- Clinics, offering legal representation in the areas of Family Law and Mental Disability to senior citizens and non-profit organizations.
+- Clinics, offering legal representation in the areas of Family Law, Mortgage Foreclosure, Low Income Taxpayer assistance, Veterans' and Servicemembers' rights, Disaster Relief and more.
 Representation is provided by upper-level law students, working under the close supervision of experienced lawyers who are clinical professors.
 There is no charge for clinic representation.
 However, the clinics have limited resources and cannot take every case, no matter how deserving.
 Clinic staff members meet with potential clients by appointment only.
 Please do not visit the Law Center unless you have first contacted the Office of Clinical Programs at 631.761.7080 to see if you are eligible.

 - The VITA (Volunteer Income Tax Assistance) Project, helping senior citizens file their state and federal income tax returns.
 As with clinics, the project has limited resources and cannot take every case, no matter how deserving.
 To see if you are eligible – and schedule an appointment with a project representative – call 631.761.7033.

 - Senior Citizens Law Program at Touro Law Center, legal services provided by licensed attorneys, without charge, to Suffolk County residents only, ages 60+.

 Assistance with government benefit programs, consumer debt issues, landlord-tenant matters, durable powers of attorney, health care proxies, living wills, home repair fraud, financial exploitation, institutional abuse, warranties and contracts, and related matters.